ang3lkar/spoti3/README.md

 It combines several scripts to achieve this:

-- `import_to_file.js` to get the song names and artist from a Spotify playlist URL
+- `import.js` to get the song names and artist from a Spotify playlist URL
-- `youtube_search.js` to search for the song in YouTube
+- `search.js` to search for the song in YouTube using the YouTube API
 - `yt-dlp` to download the song from YouTube

 ## Requirements